 Unless you regularly visit JB, you’ll rarely find yourself in the secluded neighbourhood of Marsiling.
 Located near Woodlands Checkpoint, this hidden gem is a popular supper hotspot after a full-day excursion to JB.
-From traditional herbal bak kut teh to delicious roast meats, here are our top nine Marsiling food joints from the area!
+From traditional herbal bak kut teh to delicious roast meats, here are our top 14 Marsiling food joints from the area!

 1. Hong Ji Claypot Bak Kut Teh

 No Marsiling food roundup will be complete without Hong Ji Claypot Bak Kut Teh.
 This hawker stall may be closer to JB than Pasir Ris, but Easties still flock to this OG branch for a piping hot bowl of Claypot Bak Kut Teh Mixed ($5.50).
 Effusing a comforting fragrance of dang gui, AKA Chinese angelica root, the broth offers a harmonious marriage of herbal sweetness and porky richness.

 Check out our review of Hong Ji Claypot Bak Kut Teh!

 Address: 19 Marsiling Lane, #01-329, Teo Chap Bee Eating House, Singapore 730019

 Opening hours: Daily 7am to 9pm